cubomx/consul-learn/security.md

 - **mTLS**: mutual authentication for both the TLS server & client x509 certificates to prevent internal abuse
-- **ACLs**: RBACs for authenticated conns by granting capabilities via an ACL token to authroize actions within a cluster to (def):
+- **ACLs**: RBACs for authenticated conns by granting capabilities via an ACL token to authorize actions within a cluster to (def):
     - Human
     - Machine operator identity
 - **Namespaces (E, HCP)**: `rw` operations can be scoped to restrict access to Consul components